 The IPM agenda consists of four main panel topics and a series of Production Notes.
-The finalised IPM 11 agenda, compiled using both feedback from previous IPM delegates, and the IPM Advisory Group (an invited group of figures who kindly give their time to ensure the IPM agenda is as relevant as possible), will be published here shortly.
-In the meantime, here is a taster of forthcoming sessions:
+The IPM 11 agenda, compiled using both feedback from previous IPM delegates, and the IPM Advisory Group (an invited group of figures who kindly give their time to ensure the IPM agenda is as relevant as possible), is published below.

 With the world getting smaller and tours getting longer, international legislation provides a daily challenge.
 How realistic is the Working Time Directive for the event production industry and how is it being applied, enforced or perhaps avoided in practice?
 How have events adapted to CDM, and with research having proved the dangers of sleep deprivation, is fatigue being taken seriously now?
 What are the costs & implications of doubling up on crew and who is the liable party to pay?
 Last but not least, chair Andy Lenthall (PSA) leads a discussion on the latest updates on visas, work permits, Brexit, sustainability, and other international changes and challenges that will be relevant to the international production industry.

 Chair: Andy Lenthall (The Production Services Association, UK)

 Guest speakers include:

 Roger Barrett (Star Events Ltd, UK)